eduardorittner/mtx/README.md

 - Implementing basic functions for moving around (on a word by word or line by line basis) and then building some edit commands on top of that (delete word, delete line).
-- Implementing a visual mode
+- Implementing a visual mode (and text highlighting)

 ## Plans